etti5797/EducationBox/README.md

 ## 🚀 Deployment

-You can access the live application at [**https://educationbox.onrender.com/**](https://educationbox.onrender.com/).
+You can access the live application at [**https://educationbox.onrender.com/**](https://educationbox.onrender.com/)
 This project is deployed using **Render**, a cloud platform for hosting full-stack applications.
-(it can take up to a minute for the website to get back online)
+Thanks to an external **cron job**, the server is pinged regularly to keep it awake and responsive at all times.

 ---